-Under the new arrangements for clinical audit, participation in many dental research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to five hours audit credit in each three-year clinical audit cycle.
-General Dental Practitioners will be able to claim Clinical Audit Allowance in respect of their Research Audit Hours.
+Under the new arrangements for Quality Improvement activity, participation in many dental practice-based research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to five hours QI credit in each three-year QI cycle.

 Recognition of the impact of participating in research on the quality of dental care delivery is an exciting new development for dentistry in Scotland and SDPBRN is delighted to have been given the opportunity to help take this forward.
 Further information can be found by accessing the links below.